A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Hike up Strawberry Hill

-Strawberry Hill is an island located in the middle of Stow Lake and is the highest hill in Golden Gate Park.
+Strawberry Hill is an island in the middle of Stow Lake and is the highest hill in Golden Gate Park.
 You can climb to the top via multiple staircases or slowly sloping pathways.
 About halfway up the hill, you’ll be at the top of Huntington Falls and a beautiful lookout of the northern part of Golden Gate Park.

 Row a Boat on Stow Lake